Last updated: Mar 31, 2026

 5.0 from 33 reviews

 Real Tree Care is a quality Tree service based in Waterford, MI.
 We specialize in the trimming of trees, tree removal, hedge trimming and maintaining the health of your trees.
 WE LOVE TREES!!
 We also offer storm damage and lot clearing.
-We service all customers whether commercial or residential, in Oaklandunty.
-Including and surrounding: Auburn Hills MI, Brandon MI, Bloomfield MI, W. Bloomfield MI, Birmingham MI, Clarkston MImmerce MI, Davisburg MI, Farmington Hills MI, Fenton MI, Highland MI, Holly Mi, Keego Harbor MI, Lake Angelus MI, Lake Orion MI, Milford MI, Orchard Lake MI, Oxford MI, Rochester MI, Rochester Hills MI, Sylvan Lake MI, Union Lake MI, Waterford MI, White Lake MI, Wixom MI, Walled Lake MI.
+We service all customers whether commercial or residential, in Oakland County.
+Including and surrounding: Auburn Hills MI, Brandon MI, Bloomfield MI, W. Bloomfield MI, Birmingham MI, Clarkston MI, Commerce MI, Davisburg MI, Farmington Hills MI, Fenton MI, Highland MI, Holly Mi, Keego Harbor MI, Lake Angelus MI, Lake Orion MI, Milford MI, Orchard Lake MI, Oxford MI, Rochester MI, Rochester Hills MI, Sylvan Lake MI, Union Lake MI, Waterford MI, White Lake MI, Wixom MI, Walled Lake MI.

 5.0 from 27 reviews